-The drywall in the bathroom above the shower and bathtub is typically subjected to a daily onslaught of steam.
-If there's a lip at the top of the shower stall, water collects there and seeps into the drywall, causing it to soften and crumble.
+The drywall that's installed in the bathroom above the shower and bathtub surround is typically subjected to an onslaught of steam multiple times daily, depending on the size of your household.
+If there's a lip at the top of the shower stall, water has a tendency to collect there and seep into the drywall, eventually causing it to soften and crumble.

-Prime the patch with latex (water-based) primer.
+Prime the patch with drywall primer and sealer or a coat of latex (water-based) primer.

 Apply paintable silicone caulk along the top lip of the shower or bathtub stall.
 Allow this to dry for at least eight hours before painting over the repair.

 Don't rinse large quantities of excess drywall down the drain because it can settle and clog the plumbing.
 Instead, scrape the excess from your tools into a trash bag and dispose of it.
 It's OK to rinse the small amount remaining on your tools in a sink or tub.

 Stevie Donald has been an online writer since 2004, producing articles for numerous websites and magazines.
 Her writing chops include three books on dog care and training, one of which won a prestigious national award in 2003.
 Donald has also been a painting contractor since 1979, painting interiors and exteriors.